 - Because there is no proxy server involved, transmission speeds are generally not slowed from the actual connection speed.

 - They may slow down your Internet connection.
 This is one of the most common disadvantages of a VPN.

 - More difficult to install and set up products based on proxies.
 You have to create a separate internet connection.

-- You got a limited number of IPs (from the same location) unlike proxy-based products.
-For example, IP Hider allows you use proxies from US, UK, Ireland, Germany, Netherlands, etc.
+- You got a limited number of IPs (from the same location), unlike proxy-based products.
+For example, IP Hider allows you to use proxies from the US, UK, Ireland, Germany, Netherlands, etc.

 - You don’t know what is logged by the service provider.
 Usually, the provider stores your real IP address and your activities for a certain period of time in order to prevent any illegal activities.

 - VPNs are more expensive than other hide IP tools (except Hotspot Shield which is free).

 Here is a list of top VPN providers that I recommend:

 Do you use VPN services to hide your IP address?